 Are their prices competitive?

 Take the time to do some price-checking of editors you are considering.
 Most editors charge by the word, though some charge an hourly fee.
-Most editors also charge different rates for different types of edits, with content (substantive, developmental) edits bearing the highest ticket price.
+Most editors also charge different rates for different types of edits, with content (substantive, developmental) edits bearing the highest ticket price since they are more concept-oriented and in-depth, not to mention time-consuming.

 Beware of editors offering services for significantly less than the going rate.
 After the sticker shock of professional editing prices it can be tempting to go with a lower-cost option.
 And some part-time or beginning editors discount their prices to build their client base, and are legitimately skilled editors.